-1 Scope and applicability of the guidance
+Scope and applicability of the guidance

-2 This guidance provides general principles, concepts and procedures for estimating GHG impacts of agricultural policies2 that mitigate GHG emissions from the following GHG sources and carbon pools

-4 (which are further described in Chapter 4):
+This guidance provides general principles, concepts and procedures for estimating GHG impacts of agricultural policies2 that mitigate GHG emissions from the following GHG source and carbon pool (which are further described in Chapter 4):

-Enteric fermentation: Reduce methane (CH4) emissions in ruminant livestock through activities such as improving feeding strategies, improving herd management and breeding, or implementing silvopastoral systems.

-8 • Soil carbon pool: Increase carbon sequestration in soils in pasture, grazing lands or croplands 9 through activities such as switching to no-till or conservation tillage agriculture, agricultural 10 residue management or agroforestry.
+- Enteric fermentation: Reduce methane (CH4) emissions in ruminant livestock through activities such as improving feeding strategies, improving herd management and breeding, or implementing silvopastoral systems. - Soil carbon pool: Increase carbon sequestration in soils in pasture, grazing lands or croplands through activities such as switching to no-till or conservation tillage agriculture, agricultural residue management or agroforestry.

-11 This guidance details a process for users to follow when conducting GHG assessment of agriculture

-12 policies.
-It provides guidance on defining the assessment, an approach to GHG assessment including ex-

-13 ante (forward-looking) assessments and ex-post (backward-looking) assessments, and monitoring and

-14 reporting.
-Throughout the document, examples and case studies [to be developed] are provided to

-15 illustrate how to apply the guidance.
+This guidance details a process for users to follow when conducting GHG assessment of agriculture policies.
+It provides guidance on defining the assessment, an approach to GHG assessment including exante (forward-looking) assessments and ex-post (backward-looking) assessments, and monitoring and reporting.
+Throughout the document, examples and case studies [to be developed] are provided to illustrate how to apply the guidance.

-16 This guidance is applicable to users that have defined the individual policy instruments and mitigation

-17 practices and/or technologies that will be implemented to reduce GHG emissions.
-Examples of relevant

-18 policy instruments and mitigation practices and/or technologies are further described in Chapter 3.

-19 Policies that are not well-defined or have not undergone a policy development process can be difficult to

-20 assess since the level of detail needed to estimate GHG impacts may not be available without further
+This guidance is applicable to users that have defined the individual policy instruments and mitigation practices and/or technologies that could be implemented to reduce GHG emissions.
+Examples of relevant policy instruments and mitigation practices and/or technologies are further described in Chapter 3.
+Policies that are not well-defined or have not undergone a policy development process can be difficult to assess since the level of detail needed to estimate GHG impacts may not be available without further policy development.

-21 policy development.

-22 This guidance is designed for countries that have a GHG inventory for the agriculture sector that is

-23 relevant to the jurisdiction of the policy under consideration.
-The steps for estimating emission reductions

-24 and removals are based on the IPCC 2006 Guidelines for National Greenhouse Gas Inventories, referred
+The steps for estimating emission reductions and removals are based on the IPCC 2006 Guidelines for National Greenhouse Gas Inventories, referred to throughout this guidance as IPCC 2006 GL.3 Countries that have a GHG inventory for the agriculture sector can use data from compiling the inventory to estimate emission reductions.

-- to throughout this guidance as IPCC 2006 GL.3 - 26 The guidance is applicable to policies: - At any level of government (national, subnational, municipal) in all countries and regions - That are planned, adopted or implemented - That are new policies, or extensions, modifications or eliminations of existing policies - 30 When to use the guidance - 31 The guidance can be used at multiple points in time throughout a policy design and implementation - 32 process, including:
+The guidance is applicable to policies:

+- At any level of government (national, subnational, municipal) in all countries and regions - That are planned, adopted or implemented - That are new policies, or extensions, modifications or eliminations of existing policies